Local Statistics for Generative Image Detection: Methodology

+We computed the average of the absolute gradient for each diagonal and anti-diagonal from the high-pass filtered green channel.
+DFT was applied to the series of mean absolute gradients in the diagonal direction.
+The percentile at the normalized frequency of 0.5 compared to the other frequency components was noted.
+The same process was repeated for the anti-diagonal direction.
+These two percentiles form Feature (1).
+High percentiles are the evidence of Bayer Pattern interpolation.

+When designing Features (2) and Features (3), we had to circumvent any potential artifact due to the 8x8 local block structure of JPEG compression.
+We empirically opted for a block size of 10 $\times$ 10 after conducting multiple experiments.

-For Features (2), we divide the image into non-overlapping blocks of 10x10 pixels.
-We compute the diagonal and anti-diagonal variances within each block.
-We then sum up all the variances of each block.
-The result is a \emph{block-reduced} image of variances.
-The window size of 10x10 for the block reduction was determined empirically by conducting multiple experiments.
-Our last step for obtaining Features (2) is to sum up all the variances of the block-reduced image to obtain a single variance for each color channel.
-This is our Features (2).
+For computing Features (2), we divided the image into non-overlapping blocks of 10 $\times$ 10 pixels.
+We computed the diagonal and anti-diagonal variances within each block.
+We then summed up all these variances i.e. each block was now represented by one number which is the sum of variances.
+The result was a \emph{block-reduced} image of variances which would also be used later in Features (3).
+Our last step for obtaining Features (2) was to sum up all the variances of the block-reduced image to obtain a single variance for each color channel.

-We note that our Features (2) has some similarity with the work by Gallagher and Chen \cite{gallagher2008image} in that we both compute the variances of pixels.
-Our approach differs however in three aspects: (a) We don't need to perform a high pass filtering prior to variance computation; (b) We compute local statistics (i.e. variances of diagonals and anti-diagonals) instead of global statistics like in \cite{gallagher2008image}; (c) We made use of all three color channels instead of just the green channel.
-We verified that our localized processing approach is more effective than \cite{gallagher2008image}.